clewisdavis/The-Joy-of-React/course-notes-unguided-practice.md

 - Somethings I want to play with on my own, to figure out where your weak spots are.
 Some ideas for me.

-- Set up a new Parcel build.
+- Set up a new Parcel build. and add a component from your website
 - Build a contact form.
 - Use a component from a Radix Primitive.
 - Build a page from your website.